 As Andrew Neil put it at our inaugural alumni meeting, they should use us, at The Spectator, as their network because the people they’re up against will be using their contact network too.
 If we can use our connections to do them a favour somehow, we ask them to let us know.

 Many employers allow staff to act as mentors to SMF students.
 Some of us here at the Spectator do this, and it doesn’t take much: emailing advice, helping with these ‘personal statements’ the poor things have to write nowadays and answering questions about their careers.
-To give these fiercely bright kids the kind of help that the private schools specialize in.
+To give these fiercely bright kids the kind of help that the private schools specialise in.

 The SMF are expanding out of London, and I’d urge other employers to learn more.
 And this can be in the self-interest of all companies – we wouldn’t be hiring SMF graduates if they weren’t the very best.